crispinprojects/pi-webcam-security/README.md

 sudo chown pi:pi /mnt/hd1
 ```

-Again substitute pi with you pi username.
+Again substitute pi with your pi username.

 The next step is to find the Universally Unique Identifier (UUID) for the USB drive.
 In Linux, UUIDs are used to identify media storage devices, such as block devices and partitions.